jeandealmeida-dev/BuscadorItunes/README.md

 # BuscadorItunes

-This is an Android Example project that implements an Music library.
+This is an Android Project that implements an Music library.
 It can look up for a song by the name than if you press an item list it shows the music detail.
 Also you can reproduce the music`s preview.

 This project is made using
 - Kotlin
+- Multi Modular Project Structure
 - Model-View-ViewModel (MVVM) architecture
+- CI/CD Automations
-- Coroutines
+- Clean Architecture
-- LiveData
+- RxJava/Android
-- Databiding
+- Viewbinding
 - Retrofit
 - Room Database

+TODO:
+- UI Automated Tests
+- Jetpack Compose UI
+- Lint
+- Retofit Mock
+- Wiremock

 Follow examples and guidelines
 - Material Design